MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-ingestion-mapping-command.md

 ## Permissions

-The command to create a database ingestion mapping requires at least [Database Ingestor](access-control/role-based-access-control.md) permissions, and the command to create a table ingestion mapping requires at least [Table Ingestor](access-control/role-based-access-control.md) permissions.
+To create a database ingestion mapping requires at least [Database Ingestor](access-control/role-based-access-control.md) permissions, and to create a table ingestion mapping requires at least [Table Ingestor](access-control/role-based-access-control.md) permissions.

 ## Syntax